FHA Well Water Testing in North Carolina

 Does not delay testing or reporting

-This option helps keep FHA transactions moving when upfront payment timing becomes a problem for the buyer.
+This option helps keep FHA transactions moving when the timing of the upfront payment becomes a problem for the buyer.

-A trained Well Water NC technician collects the water sample on-site as a disinterested third party, completes chain-of-custody documentation, and submits the sample to a North Carolina state-certified laboratory.
+A trained technician collects the sample on-site as a disinterested third party and submits it to a North Carolina state-certified laboratory under chain of custody.

 What FHA Buyers and Real Estate Professionals Are Saying